ERuby

-Embedded Ruby (also shortened as ERB) is a templating system that embeds Ruby into a text document.
-It is often used to embed Ruby code in an HTML document, similar to ASP and JSP, and PHP and other server-side scripting languages.
-The templating system of eRuby combines Ruby code and plain text to provide flow control and variable substitution, thus making the combined code easier to maintain.
+Embedded Ruby (abbreviated as ERB or eRuby) is a template engine that embeds Ruby code into text documents.
+It is commonly used to generate dynamic content in HTML documents, which is a role similar to Active Server Pages, JavaServer Pages, PHP, and other server-side scripting languages. eRuby combines Ruby code and plain text to provide flow control and variable substitution, thus making the combined code easier to maintain.

-The View module of Ruby on Rails is responsible for displaying the response or output on a browser.
-In its simplest form, a view can be a piece of HTML code which has some static content.
-However, for most applications, just having static content may not be enough.
-Many Ruby on Rails applications will require dynamic content created by the controller (action method) to be displayed in their view.
-This is made possible by using Embedded Ruby to generate templates that can contain dynamic content.
-Embedded Ruby allows Ruby code to be embedded in a view document.
-This code gets replaced with the proper value resulting from the execution of the code at run time.
-But the ability to embed code in a view document risks bridging the clear separation present in the MVC frame.
-The developer is responsible for making sure that there is a clear separation of responsibility among the model, view, and controller modules in the application.
+In Ruby on Rails, eRuby is commonly used in a view layer in order to generate dynamic web content.
+The view module of Ruby on Rails is responsible for displaying a response or output in a browser.
+In its simplest form, a view may consist of static HTML content; however, many Ruby on Rails applications will require dynamic content created by the controller (an action method) to be displayed in their view.
+This is achieved from Embedded Ruby templates, which allow Ruby code to be embedded within view documents.

+During rendering, the embedded code is evaluated and replaced with its resulting value at runtime.
+However, the ability to embed code in a view document risks bridging the clear separation present in the MVC frame.
+As a result, maintaining clear separation of responsibility among the model, view, and controller modules is left to the developer of the application.

 Usage

-eRuby allows Ruby code to be embedded within a pair of <% and %> delimiters.
-These embedded code blocks are then evaluated in-place (they are replaced by the result of their evaluation).
-Apart from creating web pages, eRuby can also be used to create XML Documents, RSS feeds, and other forms of structured text files. eRuby dynamically generates static files based on templates.
+eRuby embeds Ruby code within a pair of <% and %> delimiters, which are then evaluated in-place.
+Apart from creating web pages, eRuby can also be used to create XML Documents, RSS feeds, and other forms of structured text files.
+Moreover, eRuby dynamically generates static files based on templates.
 These functionalities of eRuby can be found in the ERB Library.

-Different types of tag markers used in ERB templates are:
+There are different types of tag markers used in ERB templates: